awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 **To view the default credit specification at the account level \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

 1. On the left navigation pane, choose **EC2 Dashboard**\.